Lodeli/Lodeli/README.md

 # 👋 Hi, I'm Lorenzo

-I'm a full-stack developer with 15+ years of experience, working with C#, .NET, and Angular.
+I'm a full-stack developer, working with C#, .NET, and Angular.

 ## 🛠 What I build
 I create useful libraries for distributed applications and GIS related software.